What Is Service Learning in the US?

 Ready to Be of Service?

-Service learning is a great opportunity to work with local communities and organizations while gaining hands-on experience that will stand out on your resume.
+Studying at a US university offers great opportunities to work with local communities and organizations while gaining hands-on experience that will stand out on your resume.

 Want to learn more about the Shorelight universities that offer community engagement opportunities?
 Our academic advisors are here for you every step of the way, from researching programs and completing your application to visa assistance and even help arriving on campus.